jessicawyz/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list Student
-2. AddressBook shows a list of Student
+2. TuteeTally shows a list of Student
 3. User requests to delete a specific Student in the list
-4. AddressBook deletes the Student
+4. TuteeTally deletes the Student

     Use case ends.